 The cast are excellent.
 Most are fresh faces like Fionn Whitehead as Tommy, Aneurin Barnard as Gibson and Barry Keoghan as George.
 But there are also several familiar faces in key roles: Mark Rylance as Mr Dawson, Tom Hardy as Farrier and Kenneth Branagh as Commander Fulton.
 These are aided by a fine variety of small characterisations that fill out the picture.

 The print that I watched was excellent.
-The image was in soft focus and had a relatively shallow focus: I would have like more depth of field at times.
-This presumably was due in part to shooting much of the film in natural light but also because the production opted for actual setting and extremely little CGI.
+At times the image was in soft focus and had a relatively shallow depth of field: I do prefer enough definition to watch deep staging.
+Presumably these effects were due in part to shooting much of the film in natural light and also because the production opted for actual settings and extremely little CGI.
 The soundtrack was fine though some of the dialogue was muffled.
 I expect that this will be less noticeable in IMAX screenings which apparently have higher decibels as well.
 Note, there are also four different soundtrack formats to choose from: IMAX 6-track, 12 track Digital Sound, Datasat and Dolby digital.

 I should mention the trailer in the UK.
 Modern trailers are frequently edited with pace, so the one for this film (in that fashion) does not really give a sense of how the stories actually work together.
-It also contains one really corny line of dialogue, shown in a single shot.
-But this is a misconception: in the actual film, as the troops come home this line is presented with real effect in a series of close-ups and mid-shots.
+It also contains one really corny line of dialogue, played over a series of shots.
+But this is a misconception: in the actual film, as the troops come home this line is presented with real effect, by a character, in a series of close-ups and mid-shots.
 And that is where the film leaves us, with one more variation on the recurring line of ‘Lets go home’.

 Roy has already reviewed this film and I think he is gives a good sense of what makes it interesting viewing.
 However, he did not comment on the quality of the screening so maybe he was more fortunate than me.
 The film seemed interesting but I was constantly distracted by the poor quality of the image.
 To give examples; there were frequent long shots of a single character in mid-screen and mid-distance and the figure was fuzzy; there were also two-shots where the character farthest from the camera, but active in the frame, was fuzzy.
 Overall there was a lack of definition and, especially in the interiors, there was a lack of contrast.
 It seems likely that the film relied to a degree on natural light but even in this case I still thought the definition poor.